davidsadovy/data690_fall2022/assignment_01/resume.md

 - **2nd Battalion, 5th Field Artillery Regiment**, Fort Sill, OK, *Director of Operations*, 06/2011-10/2011
 - **Various Organizations**, Various Locations, *Various Positions*, 04/1994-05/2011

+## Education
+- **Bachelor of Science in Mathematics**, University of Maryland, Baltimore County, 2019
+- **Bachelor of Arts in History**, Rutgers, the State University of New Jersesy, 2002

 ## whoami?
 * **A Programmer** - from Java to Python
 * **A Software Engineer** - from Waterfall to Agile/DevOps